 We talk a lot about international toll free numbers.
-That’s because we’ve been a leading provider of toll free numbers for over 16 years.
+That’s because we’ve been a leading international toll free service for over 16 years.
 During that time, we’ve received a lot of questions from businesses of all shapes and sizes about the different types of international toll free numbers.

 In this post, we’ll discuss the most frequent questions we get about toll free numbers, and describe the differences between 3 types of international toll free numbers.